AmrElsayyad/AmrElsayyad/README.md

-- 👋 Hi, I’m Amr Elsayyad, "El" is the definite article in Arabic like "the", so you can call me "Sayyad", with "a" pronounciation in German.
-"Amr" is fine 😄
+- 👋 Hi, my name is Amr Elsayyad
-- 👀 I’m interested in Data Science and Software Development (anything except for front end)
+- 👀 I’m interested in AI, Machine Learning, Data Science, Software Development, and much more.
-- 🌱 I’m currently learning Data Science Nanodegree at Udacity.com, and self-studying Embedded Systems using AVR.
-- 💞️ I’m looking to collaborate on any interesting project including AI application, or some fancy DSA.
-Probably anything interesting.
+- 💞️ I’m looking to collaborate on any interesting AI & ML project, may also help in other stuff.
 - 📫 How to reach me?
 You can send me an e-mail on:     amrelsayyad96@outlook.com